 In the early 2000s, Aider Asanov, the inheritable jeweler, began his work and taught over 20 students of his craft.
 The artist and art critic Mamut Churlu made an outstanding contribution to the development of Ornek, the traditional Crimean-Tatar ornament.

 A series of seminars and exhibitions organized by him promoted the spreading of ornamentation of Ornek in the most diverse kinds of folk crafts and its artistic interpretation.
 Ornek ornament is used in ceramics (Rustem Skybin, Maryna Kurukchi, Mamut Churlu, Eldar Gusenov), carpet weaving (Mamut Churlu, Iryna Teslenko), art panels (Gulnara Negliadenko, Mamut Churlu, Julia Tulupova) and painting on glass (Zera Abliazisova, Afize Iusuf-kyzy).

-The peculiarities of the use of ornament in contemporary art items are the combination of different techniques and methods in one piece of art.
-On February 12, 2018, the Ornek ornament was included into the National List of Elements of the Intangible Cultural Heritage of Ukraine.
+Peculiarities of the use of ornament in modern works of art are the combination of different techniques and techniques in one work.
+On February 12, 2018, Ornek was included in the National List of Elements of Intangible Cultural Heritage of Ukraine.

 We believe that on our site you have found a lot of new and interesting, and, perhaps, have become a true expert and are ready to further convey to the others the knowledge and traditions of the Ukrainian people.
 To be sure, we recommend you taking the test.